flutter/website/src/platform-integration/web/faq.md

 <iframe src="URL"></iframe>
 ```

-Another way of embedding is In your HTML file where you want to embed the Flutter app,
+You can also embed your Flutter app In your HTML file using a `<div>` element.
-create a container using a <div> element.
-Give it an id so that you can reference it in
+Give it an `id` attribute so that you can reference it in JavaScript.
-JavaScript.

 ```html
 <div id="flutter-container"></div>